 Once you have your kayak, no doubt you’ll tell your friends how easy it is to handle and how quickly you mastered the basic strokes.
 You’ll tell them how it feels to sit so close to the water and paddle softly right next to birds and other animals.
 My, but they’ll be envious!
 And it won’t be long before they purchase their first kayak, and you’ll accompany them on their maiden voyage.
 And they’ll be hooked.

-Therese Cummiskey has been a naturalist with the Jefferson County Conservation Board for 24 years.
+Therese Cummiskey is a now-retired naturalist with the Jefferson County Conservation Board.
 Learn more about Jefferson County Park.